01 – USA and China establish diplomatic relations.

 03 – Over 1,000 trucks block the Hume Highway at Camden and Yass in NSW (Australia) as truck drivers protest against high road taxes and freight costs.

-04 – Despite pleas from world leaders, former Pakistan Prime Minister Zulfikar Ali Bhutto is hanged in Rawalpindi after being convicted of conspiracy to murder (b.
-1928).
+04 – Despite pleas from world leaders, Pakistan’s former Prime Minister, Zulfikar Ali Bhutto, 51, is hanged in Rawalpindi after being convicted of conspiracy to murder following a trial that was widely condemned as unfair.

 04 – The Yorkshire Ripper claims his 11th victim, in Halifax.
 For the first time, the victim is not a prostitute.